 To expedite the processing of your application, you may include the unofficial copies of your results on these tests.
 However, we must receive the official scores from ETS before the admissions deadline.

 Applicants should note the following:

-All regulations governing admission to the Graduate School of Arts and Science must be met by all those seeking admission to graduate study in computer science.
+All regulations governing admission to the Graduate School of Arts and Science must be met by all those seeking admission to graduate study in the MS-CEI program.
 In particular, students must have an accredited baccalaureate degree or its equivalent in computer science, mathematics or engineering with strong programming, analytical and technical skills.
 We also expect students to have a strong passion for entrepreneurship.

 The following items are required:

-Successful applicants to the MS program in Computer Science will generally have the following minimum qualifications:
+Successful applicants to the MS program in Computing, Innovation and Entrepreneurship will generally have the following minimum qualifications:

 For general admissions inquiries for the PhD and MS programs, including troubleshooting the online application:

 For admissions inquiries specific to the MS-CEI Program:

 For information regarding open houses for prospective Master's students